armele/mctradepost-retro/README.md

 * The Bartender also works at the resort, mixing up delicious treats that help the vacationers relax.
 * The Recycling Engineer handles all recycling requests at the Recycling Center.
 * The Station Master handles track validation and managing imports and exports.
 * The Animal Trainer trains pets.
+Check the Animal Training tab of the hut to see what items and building levels are required for different types of pets.

 ### Research
 This mod introduces the "Economics" line of research.
 Explore it to unlock Trade Post custom buildings and their capabilities.